Michaelis–Arbuzov reaction: Phosphorus reactant

 The general form of the trivalent phosphorus reagent can be considered as follows: ABP-OR with A and B generally being alkyl, alkoxy or aryloxy groups.
 Electron-withdrawing groups are known to slow down the rate of the reaction, with electron donating groups increasing the rate of the reaction.
 This is consistent with initial attack of the phosphorus reagent on the alkyl halide as the rate-determining step of the reaction.
 The reaction proceeds smoothly when the R group is aliphatic.
 When all of A, B and R are aryl groups, a stable phosphonium salt is formed and the reaction proceeds no further under normal conditions.
 Heating to higher temperatures in the presence of alcohols has been known to give the isomerization product.
 Cyclic phosphites generally react to eject the non-cyclic OR group, though for some 5-member rings additional heating is required to afford the final cyclic product.

 Phosphite salts (Ex: R = Na) can also undergo the reaction with precipitation of the corresponding Na-halide salt.
 Amidophosphites and silyloxyphosphites have been used before to yield amidophosphonates and phosphinic acids.

 An Arbuzov type rearrangement can also occur where the O from an OR group acts as the leaving group in the initial S_{N}2 attack of the phosphorus.
 This is only known to occur when A and B are Cl.

 Phosphite esters are the least reactive class of reagents used in this reaction.
 They react to produce phosphonates.
 They require the most heating for the reaction to occur (120 °C - 160 °C is common).
 This high temperature allows for fractional distillation to be employed in the removal of the alkyl halide produced, though excess of the starting alkyl halide can also be used.
 Solvents are often not used for this reaction, though there is precedent for the improvement of selectivity with its usage.

 Phosphonites are generally more reactive than phosphite esters.
 They react to produce phosphinates.
 Heating is also required for the reaction, but pyrolysis of the ester to an acid is a common side reaction.
 The poor availability of substituted phosphonites limits the usage of this class of reagent in the Arbuzov reaction.
 Hydroxy, thiol, carboxylic acid, primary and secondary amine functional groups cannot be used with phosphonites in the reaction as they all react with the phosphonite.

 Phosphinites are the most reactive class of reagents used in this reaction.
 They react to produce phosphine oxides.
 They often require very little heating (45 °C) for the reaction to occur and have been known to self-isomerize without the presence of alkyl halides.

 The Arbuzov rearrangement generally does not admit a thiologous analogue, except when the phosphorus is substituted with strongly electron-donating groups.

+Other variants

+Traditionally, the Arbuzov reaction is performed with an alkyl halide.
+However, tricoordinate phosphorus compounds can also attack unsaturated carbon atoms, either directly or in conjugate.
+In such circumstances, the electrofugal group attached to the phosphorus ester is key; the reaction has maximum reliability with trimethylsilyl phosphites or similar.